-Traditional Chinese Medicine or TCM is a very popular complementary and alternative medicine system studied, used and practiced around the world.
-Of course, being in Asia, it would be obvious to go to China to study at the roots – the offerings in China in TCM training for foreigners are plenty.
+Traditional Chinese Medicine (TCM) is a very popular complementary and alternative medicine system studied, used, and practiced around the world.
+Of course, being in Asia, it would be obvious to go to China to study at the roots — the offerings in China in TCM training for foreigners are plenty.

-Nevertheless, if you are spending time in Thailand and would be interested to learn something about Chinese Medicine, there are some options also.
+Nevertheless, if you are spending time in Thailand and would be interested to learn something about Traditional Chinese Medicine, there are also some options.
 Yet, personally, I find the TCM offerings for foreigners rather limited, taking into account that Thailand has a large Chinese population (or descendants from Chinese immigrants), especially very present in the Bangkok and Hat Yai (Southern Thailand) area.

 Blue Eden Holistic Clinic Room

 Blue Eden Holistic Clinic Room in Bangkok, run by Mamouchka, offers Alternative, Complementary, Holistic treatments and training Courses, such as Reiki, Cupping, Acupuncture, among other modalities.

 As for specific Chinese modalities, think of a Basic Acupuncture course, Cupping, and Moxibustion (Moxa).

 The Phen Na School Minburi Branch runs 60, 80, 150, and 372 hours Thai Massage courses and additionally offers some other Thai massage modalities like foot massage, herbal compress massage.
 As a specialty, the school also offers a Chinese Pressure Points Acupressure Reflexology training, addressing, for instance, ear-reflexology and hand-reflexology to treat about 31 symptoms.

 Chulabhorn International College of Medicine, part of the Thammasat University, offers a Bachelor of Traditional Chinese Medicine.
 This is a six-year international program in Traditional Chinese Medicine.
 English and Chinese languages are used during study.